liferay/liferay-docs/userGuide/en/chapters/15-installation-and-setup.markdown

 4. Give it a name of *liferaymail* and a JNDI name of `mail/MailSession`.
 Click *OK* and save to master configuration.

-5. Click *Security &rarr; Global Security* and deselect *Use Java 2 security to restrict application access to local resources* if it is selected.
+5. Click *Security &rarr; Global Security* and de-select *Use Java 2 security to restrict application access to local resources* if it is selected.
 Click *Apply*.